wasifraza0/lang_chain/README.md

 # Overview

+# This code is peresent in expriment file

 This repository contains a QA (Question Answering) system built using LlamaIndex and Google Gemini.
 The system leverages LlamaIndex for indexing and querying, while Google Gemini (including Gemini Embedding and GeminiPro) is utilized for embeddings and advanced processing.

 Components